 2.3.
-Triggers distributed during O2
+Triggers Distributed during O2

 During O2, only GW candidates that passed the above series of checks were distributed to partner astronomers (see Table 2).
-Approximately half the triggers were rejected during the human vetting process (described in section 2.2.4) due to the presence of glitches (see Abbott et al. 2018b, 2019).
-The number of vetoed triggers decreased by 80% from the first half of the O2 campaign to the second due to pipeline software updates to avoid transient noise.
+Approximately half the triggers were rejected during the human vetting process (described in Section 2.2.4) due to the presence of glitches (see Abbott et al. 2018a, 2019).
+The number of vetoed triggers decreased by 80% from the first half of the O2 observing run to the second due to pipeline software upgrades to avoid transient noise.
 Other candidate events were vetoed because they were generated due to specific hardware problems or by not meeting the requirements of the O2 alert distribution policy (e.g., single-detector triggers, FAR being above the O2 threshold value, and very high latencies).

-The list of distributed triggers during O2 and their online characteristics are provided in Table 2.
+A list of distributed triggers during O2 and their online characteristics is provided in Table 2.
 We note that both CBC and burst pipelines identified the loudest GW candidate events.
 Six low-latency CBC candidates were ultimately confirmed as GW detections and are described in detail in Abbott et al. (2018a).

-G288732 (subsequently named GW170608) occurred when Hanford was undergoing angle-to-length decoupling (a regular maintenance procedure which minimises the coupling between the angular position of the test-mass mirrors and the measurement of the strain) Abbott et al. (2017a), whereas for G268556 (i.e., GW170104), the calibration state was not nominal (Abbott et al. 2017c), creating a high latency in the distribution of alerts.
-These two real events were recovered due to expert vigilance rather than automated procedures. over, G298048 (i.e., GW170817) was first identified as a single-detector trigger in the LIGO/Hanford data; a glitch in LIGO/Livingston caused the trigger to be rejected and the SNR was too low in Virgo to be detected.
+G288732 (subsequently named GW170608) occurred when LIGO-Hanford was undergoing angle-to-length decoupling (a regular maintenance procedure that minimizes the coupling between the angular position of the test-mass mirrors and the measurement of the strain) Abbott et al. (2017a), whereas for G268556 (i.e., GW170104), the calibration state was not nominal (Abbott et al. 2017c), creating a high latency in the distribution of alerts.
+These two real events were recovered due to expert vigilance rather than automated procedures.
+Moreover, G298048 (i.e., GW170817) was first identified as a single-detector trigger in the LIGO-Hanford data; a glitch in LIGO-Livingston caused the trigger to be rejected and the S/N was too low in Virgo to be detected.

 Burst event G270580 was retracted offline due to its correlation with seismic noise (LIGO Scientific Collaboration & Virgo Collaboration 2017a).
-The CBC candidates G275697, G275404 and G299232 were not present in the offline pipeline analysis whereas other marginal candidates have been listed in Abbott et al. (2018a).
-The burst triggers G274296, G277583, G284239 and G298389 are consistent with background noise based on their event parameters and FARs; hence they are of no further interest.
+The CBC candidates G275697, G275404 and G299232 were not present in the offline pipeline analysis, whereas other marginal candidates were listed in LIGO Scientific Collaboration et al. (2018).
+The burst triggers G274296, G277583, G284239, and G298389 are consistent with background noise based on their event parameters and FARs; hence they are of no further interest.
 The high latency in sending alerts for the two oLIB events, G284239 and G298389, was due to their skymap generation.